swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 let myUser: User
 // ❌ `User` is not
-// usable as a Type.
+// usable as a type.
 ```

-Many would rightfully assume that `User` can be used as a Type, since the only associated type (`ID`) is known to be `String` via a same-type constraint on the `User` protocol.
+Many would rightfully assume that `User` can be used as a type, since the only associated type (`ID`) is known to be `String` via a same-type constraint on the `User` protocol.

 One may point out, though, that `myUser` could be bound to `some User`, which would have a similar effects.
-However, [opaque result types](https://github.com/apple/swift-evolution/blob/master/proposals/0244-opaque-result-types.md) are not Existentials.
+However, [opaque result types](https://github.com/apple/swift-evolution/blob/master/proposals/0244-opaque-result-types.md) are not existentials.
 That is, the former allows for hiding type information from the user while the compiler internally retains the underlying type.
 On the contrary, the latter properly erases type information allowing storage of different types - that conform to a given protocol.
 What that means, is that should `myUser` be bound to `some User` then initialization would have to be performed at the declaration-site and mutation would be prohibited.

 Evidently, this is a great inconvenience with not so elegant workarounds: